PUPPY KINDERGARTEN: Basic manners for puppies and their people

 Don’t shout.
 It isn’t necessary and it’s frightening.
 Eye contact and a firm, deep voice are much more effective; that’s the language that Rascal’s dog-mom would use.

 Discourage Rascal from jumping on people by insisting that all members of the household follow the same important rule: don’t pay any attention to the dog unless all four feet are on the ground.
+Keep a lightweight leash on Rascal when he is not in his crate or safe zone to give you a bit more control.

 Some puppy chewing is related to teething irritation.
 Help soothe Rascal’s sore gums with a homemade pacifier.
 Soak a washcloth or Rascal’s knotted rope toy in water, wring out the excess, and put it in a plastic bag in the freezer.
 Give the frozen toy to your pup to gnaw.
 It will leave a melted puddle as it thaws, but that’s better than a chewed couch or hand!